Zhang Jingsheng: Sexology

 Zhang described sex as both a form of play and a form of work.
 Unlike many other sexologists in his time, he did not explore sexual perversion or psychosexual disorder, although he opposed what he regarded as sexual immorality, including homosexuality and masturbation.
 He viewed male–female sex as the only legitimate form of sexual intercourse.
 In Sex Histories, he described sodomy (non-vaginal sex) as "abnormal, dirty, meaningless, and inhuman".
 He considered depictions of what he considered abnormal sexuality—such as same-sex intercourse or bestiality—as inherently obscene and pornographic outside of a scientific analysis.
-He criticized the use of aphrodisiacs, which he compared to opium, warning that once one became addicted to them, they could no longer have sex without them.
+He criticized the use of aphrodisiacs, which he compared to opium, warning that once someone became addicted to them, they could no longer have sex without them.

 Zhang advocated that couples sleep in separate beds or rooms to reduce the frequency of sexual intercourse, which he recommended having only once or twice a week.
 He outlined a series of "control methods" for a husband to gain the affection of his wife, including sharing household chores, holding open-air dinners, and gifting flowers.
-He claimed that the vagina and labia minora would suction in the penis during sex if the woman was properly stimulated, allowing "the male and female organs to harmonize most perfectly", producing positive and negative currents.
+He claimed that the vagina and labia minora would suck in the penis during sex if the woman was properly stimulated, allowing "the male and female organs to harmonize most perfectly", producing positive and negative currents.
+He also believed that genitals were able to "breathe", a concept ridiculed by his opponents.

 Zhang's theory of sexual practice was denounced as Daoist sexual alchemy by his contemporaries.
-However, it differed from Daoist sexual practices due to its emphasis on sexual pleasure and the exchange of bodily fluids, as opposed to Daoist practices such as huanjing bunao which sought to avoid ejaculation for spiritual purposes.
+However, it differed from Daoist sexual practices due to its emphasis on sexual pleasure and the exchange of bodily fluids, as opposed to Daoist spiritual practices such as huanjing bunao which sought to avoid ejaculation.